 An employee who has worked for the district for an average of fewer than 25 hours per week in the 30 days immediately before the date on which the family leave would commence.

-An employee of the district who has separatedis eligible to take leave for purposes of OFLA if the employee:

-Separates from employment with the district, irrespective of any reason:

-Is eligible to take leave OFLA at the time the employee separates; and is

-Is reemployed by the district within 180 days, of separation from employment; or experiences

-Is eligible to take OFLA leave:

-At the beginning of a temporary cessation of schedulescheduled hours may be eligible for OFLA in accordance with ORS 659A.156of 180 days or less; and
+An employee of the district who has separated and is reemployed within 180 days, or experiences a temporary cessation of schedule hours may be eligible for OFLA in accordance with ORS 659A.156.

-Returns to work at the end of the temporary cessation of scheduled hours of 180 days or less.

 Any OFLA leave taken by the employee within any one-year period continues to count against the length of time of OFLA leave the employee is entitled.
 The amount of time that an employee is deemed to have worked for the district prior to a break in service due to a separation from employment or a temporary cessation of scheduled hours shall be restored to the employee when the employee is reemployed by the district within 180 days of separation from employment or when the employee returns to work at the end of the temporary cessation of scheduled hours of 180 days or less.